glennhenry/cs-notes/docs/computer-networking/30-http-https/http-https.md

 HTTP requests consist of a method that indicates the type of request, a [Uniform Resource Locator (URL)](/frontend-web-development/web-url) that specifies the resource being requested, and optional headers that provide additional information about the request.

-Some common method are :
+Some of the common method are :

 - **GET** : The GET method is used to retrieve a resource from the server.
 It is primarily used to request data and should not have any side effects on the server.
 For example, retrieving a webpage or fetching data such as image or video from a server.